geoglows/training.geoglows.org/docs/index.md

 * Map
 * Retrospective Data
 * Forecasts

+## Stories of Application

+The presentation below outlines success stories wherein GEOGloWS resources have been employed effectively for the use of those in need.

+[Stories](https://byu.sharepoint.com/:p:/r/sites/BYUHydroinformaticsLaboratory/Shared%20Documents/geoglows-training/GEOGLOWS%20Master%20Training%20Materials/What%20is%20GEOGLOWS/GEOGloWS%20-%20Stories.pptx?d=web302a8f8f774b8caa227fe40c05d4c0&csf=1&web=1&e=kpz1f7) *this still needs to be updated to the correct format*

 ## Joining GEOGLOWS
 Join the user group on Google Groups where you can get updates, ask the community, and stay connected!  [https://groups.google.com/g/geoglows]